AM-Saad/guestbook/README.md

 ## Installation

-Use the commands below to install the project after download it.
+Use the commands below to download and install the project

 ```bash
 $ git clone https://github.com/amsstudio/guestbook.git